Ken Loach: Career

 The Angels' Share (2012) is centered on a young Scottish troublemaker who is given a final opportunity to stay out of jail.
 Newcomer Paul Brannigan, then 24, from Glasgow, played the lead role.
 The film competed for the Palme d'Or at the 2012 Cannes Film Festival where Loach won the Jury Prize.
 Jimmy's Hall (2014) was selected to compete for the Palme d'Or in the main competition section at the 2014 Cannes Film Festival.
 Loach announced his retirement from film-making in 2014 but soon after restarted his career following the election of a Conservative government in the UK general election of 2015.
 Loach won his second Palme d'Or for I, Daniel Blake (2016).
-In February 2017, the film was awarded a BAFTA as "Outstanding British Film".
+In February 2017, the film was awarded the BAFTA Award for Outstanding British Film.
 His 2019 drama Sorry We Missed You garnered positive reviews.

-In April 2024, Loach confirmed that his 2023 film The Old Oak would be his last.
-The Old Oak premiered at the 2023 Cannes Film Festival, receiving a ten-minute standing ovation and critical praise for its social commentary.
+In April 2024, Loach confirmed that The Old Oak (2023) was his last film.
+The film premiered at the main competition of the 2023 Cannes Film Festival, receiving a ten-minute standing ovation and critical praise for its social commentary about immigrants in England.